Guide to Shadow Art for Kids: Creative Drawing Idea using Leaves

 • What happens if you move your object around?

-• Does the shadow of your object stay the same at different times of the day?
+• Does the shadow stay the same at different times of day?

-• How does the shadow of your object change as the sun moves?
+• How does it change as the sun moves?

 What is the Best Time of Day to Make Shadow Art?